-- Expand availability of individual products across markets to mitigate the risk of single-market demand fluctuations. - Increase volume and efficiency per product through consolidation and rationalization of our portfolio to lower the break-even point and thereby reduce the profit risk if global total industry volume (TIV) declines. - Prepare a more balanced product portfolio, meeting needs in a broader range of markets and segments and reducing reliance on specific large markets.
+•Expand availability of individual products across markets to mitigate the risk of single-market demand fluctuations.

+Increase volume and efficiency per product to lower the break-even point and thereby improve our resilience to global demand fluctuations.

+•Prepare a more balanced product portfolio, meeting needs in a broader range of markets and segments and reducing reliance on specific large markets.